RENCI-NRIG/CICI-SAFE/readme.md

 This is the code repository for Exoplex.
 The SDN controller code we used are in ryu-apps.
 The SAFE enginer code is available at https://github.com/RENCI-NRIG/SAFE.
 The SAFE policy based routing scripts are available at https://github.com/yaoyj11/safe-multisdx
 # Exoplex
+Guide for running ExoPlex server based on VFC on Chameleon is available at https://github.com/RENCI-NRIG/CICI-SAFE/blob/vfc/vfc.md.
 ### 1. Compile code
 The java code is compiled with JDK8.
 1. Install Orca5 (https://github.com/RENCI-NRIG/orca5)